Pennsylvania State University, BS, 2005

 Our lab currently uses a mouse model of polymicrobial peritonitis to study C. albicans-S. aureus interactions in vivo.
 Monomicrobial infections with either C. albicans or S. aureus alone are non-lethal.
 However, co-infections with these same doses result in rapid mortality.
 Our lab has identified that the immunomodulatory oxylipin, prostaglandin E2 (PGE2) plays a major role in mediating mortality in co-infected mice.
 Pharmacologic intervention with the cyclooxygenase inhibitor indomethacin protects mice from lethal peritonitis, and may provide insight into potential novel therapies for peritoneal infections.
 Current experiments seek to elucidate the role of staphylococcal toxin secretion and oxylipin signaling during polymicrobial disease.

 An exciting new project in our lab focuses on the host innate signaling mechanisms resulting in the hallmark PMN response during Candida vaginitis.
 In collaboration with the Fidel lab, we are interested in exploring inflammasome function during Candida vaginitis and modulation of this pathway as a novel immunotherapeutic approach against such infections.
+Ongoing studies aim to define the role of morphogenesis and associated fungal virulence factors involved in this immunopathological response.
 Further research seeks to expand these findings to polymicrobial models of disease.

 Candida albicans, Staphylococcus aureus, biofilm, polymicrobial, vaginitis, inflammasome, prostaglandin